zigzagktz/Fraud-Detection-From-Customer-Transaction/README.md

 ## Problem Statement and challenges
 - This is a Fraud Detection algorithm which predicts the probability of online transactions being fraudalent and non-fraudalent.
-- The class is highly unbalanced.
+- In training data class is highly unbalanced.
 Approximately 3% fraudalent and 97% non-fraudalent customer transactions.
 - Dataset have many missing values.
 However, they cannot be removed because it's a sign of outliers which lead to anomily detection.
 - Classical methods may not give good result, thus, ensemble method needs to be implemented to minimize the error.
 (Proof given below).

 ## Introduction
 - In this model no specific criteria has been set to classify fraudalent and non-fraudalent transactions but rather ROC curves are used to evaluate the performance.
 - Model is built while keeping in mind the customer satisfaction (false positive) as well as cost of fraudalent transaction (false negative).
-Thus, pricision and recall are almost equally balanced.
+Thus, we care about better values of precision and recall.
 - Model is built on data collected by IEEE Computational Intelligence Society.
 Consisting of approximately 600k customer transaction in training set and 500k transactions on testing set.
 394 attributes are there in dataset.
 - The algorithm can be integrated in retail transaction architecture to give real-time alarms.